UAVmatrix/uavcast-pro-docs/docs/docs/faq/index.md

   press "Download Logfiles" button.
 This will download a zip file containing all logs related to UAVcast and its running components.
   Log content will only contain application data and not user data.

-      Create a new discussion in our forum [discuss.uavmatrix.com](https://discuss.uavmatrix.com) and attach the zip file, or mail it to our support department support@uavmatrix.com

 You can at any time contact us at **support@uavmatrix.com** or chat privately on our Discord server [https://discord.gg/xwqMTXh](https://discord.gg/xwqMTXh)